 Cooking and Baking:

-Our Kitchen Tips: Cutting and Chopping blog article has lots of handy tips for when you’re cooking.
+Our Kitchen Tips: Cutting and Chopping blog article has lots of handy tips for when you’re cooking and be sure to check out Baking for People with an Upper Limb Difference.
 Our Life Hacks blog article also contains some great tips for the kitchen.
-Especially this year, be sure you are washing your hands correctly.
+Be sure you are washing your hands thoroughly.
 Mixing and cutting can be particularly difficult when you are down a hand.
-For mixing, trying clearing a corner of your counter and placing your bowl there to stabilize it – or maybe this is the year to add a stand mixer to your gift wish list.
+For mixing, trying clearing a corner of your counter and placing your bowl there to stabilize it — or maybe this is the year to add a stand mixer to your gift wish list.
 For cutting, try the blog article we mentioned above.
 The easiest way to cut things with one hand is a pizza cutter!

 We want to make sure you know about our article all about air travel with a prosthetic device.
 The blog post contains tips from our patients and recommendations for how to get through security and onto your plane with ease.